marwan1023/Machine-Learning-Engineer-with-Microsoft-Azure/Project#2 Operationalizing Machine Learning/README.md

 Once the model is deployed, use the endpoint.py script provided to interact with the trained model.
 In this step, you need to run the script, modifying both the scoring_uri and the key to match the key for your service and the URI that was generated after deployment. in the Reference ["How to consume a web service"](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-consume-web-service?tabs=python)

-- n Azure ML Studio, head over to the "Endpoints" section and find a previously deployed model.
+- In Azure ML Studio, head over to the "Endpoints" section and find a previously deployed model.
 The compute type should be ACI (Azure Container Instance).

 - In the "Consume" tab, of the endpoint, a "Basic consumption info" will show the endpoint URL and the authentication types.
 Take note of the URL and the "Primary Key" authentication type.
 - Using the provided endpoint.py replace the scoring_uri and key to match the REST endpoint and primary key respectively.
 The script issues a POST request to the deployed model and gets a JSON response that gets printed to the terminal.